hokashun/docsify/docs/gr-1userguide.md

 Do the following steps before powering on the robot:

-1. Inspect robot.
-   Confirm that the robot is fastened to the support stand.
+1. Inspect robot.Confirm that the robot is fastened to the support stand.

    Confirm that the batteries of robot and the support stand are fully chareged.
 Confirm that the robot components moves smoothly.

    ![1698657344119](image/README/1698657344119.png)
 2. Inspect environment.